mkduong-ai/fairdo/README.md

 # Fairness-Agnostic Data Optimization
-**fado** is a Python package for optimizing datasets on fairness notions.
+**fado** is a Python package for optimizing datasets on fairness criteria.
-The approaches are _fairness-agnostic_: Any fairness criterion that measures discrimination on a dataset can be optimized on.
+The approaches are _fairness-agnostic_, meaning it can optimize any fairness criterion that quantifies discrimination within a dataset.
-The algorithms return a debiased dataset according to the given fairness notion.
+The algorithms return a biased-reduced dataset accordingly.

 In our experiments, the debiased datasets do not come with significant qualitative compromises.
 Machine Learning estimators trained on our debiased datasets